-After practicing law for two years, Professor Aceves returned to academia to earn an M.A. in Government at Harvard University and an LL.M. in International Law at the UCLA School of Law.
+Professor Aceves graduated from the University of Southern California with a JD and MA in international relations.
+After practicing law for two years, Aceves returned to academia to earn an MA in government at Harvard University and an LLM in international law at the UCLA School of Law.
 He also served as the Ford Foundation Fellow in International Law at the UCLA School of Law.
-In 1998, he joined the faculty at California Western School of Law.
-He was promoted to Professor of Law in 2001.
+In 1998, he joined the faculty at California Western, and was promoted to professor of law in 2001.
 He served as the Vice Dean for Academic Affairs from 2007-2014.

-Professor Aceves has served on the National Boards of Amnesty International USA and the International Law Students Association.
-He has also served as the AIUSA Ombudsperson.
+Aceves is a member of the American Law Institute.
+He has served on the National Boards of Amnesty International USA and the International Law Students Association.
+He serves as the AIUSA Ombudsperson.
 He currently serves on the Boards of the Center for Justice & Accountability and the American Civil Liberties Union.
-He is an Affiliated Scholar with the Center for American Progress and a member of the Executive Committee of the American Branch of the International Law Association.
-Professor Aceves has appeared before the Inter-American Commission on Human Rights, the U.N.
+He is a member of the Executive Committee of the American Branch of the International Law Association.
+Aceves has appeared before the Inter-American Commission on Human Rights, the U.N.
 Special Rapporteur on Migrants, and the U.S. Commission on Civil Rights.

-Aceves is admitted to the State Bar of California, the U.S. District Courts for the Central and Southern Districts of California, the U.S. Courts of Appeal for the First Circuit, Second Circuit, Fifth Circuit, Ninth Circuit, and D.C.
-Circuit and the U.S. Supreme Court.
+Aceves is admitted to the State Bar of California, the U.S. District Courts for the Central and Southern District of California, the U.S. Courts of Appeal for the First Circuit, Second Circuit, Fifth Circuit, Ninth Circuit, D.C.
+Circuit, and the U.S. Supreme Court.